 7. Panastas/Sungkete (7 Attacks)

 By the late 1980s GT had laid out the system differently than the original Doce Methados lists we received in the 70s, with much more emphasis on the advanced material and more details on the other weapons beyond Solo.
-In 1988 and 89 I spent two weeks each summer with him; with one of those weeks the PTK camp and three weeks at his home for private lessons, while in 89 I spent both weeks at his home.
+In 1988 and 89 I spent two weeks each summer with him; in 88 with one of those weeks the PTK camp and a week at his home for private lessons, while in 89 I spent both weeks at his home.

 I recall spending a lot of time trying to record early Pekiti history with GT at his home.
 He gave me some bits and pieces, but I think a lot of it was unknown.
 He knew generally when his grandfather and great uncles were learning the system from their father, and reiterated the story of how they would put their father’s techniques “through the laboratory,” but nothing about which other systems an individual technique came from.
 Not surprising really.
 I don’t think Conrado would have given that kind of detail to young Leo, even if he remembered it himself.

 Years later Tim Waid told me that old timers in Bacolod said that the 7 Attacks came from a Doble’ long sword system from the island of Panay.
 (The Tortal family was originally from Panay and moved to Negros sometime in the 1800s).
 Conrado and his brothers had liked the general concept of the Doble sword set from Panay and converted it into a Solo set in Pekiti.
 This is the only story I’ve heard of a direct link between a Pekiti-Tirsia technique and its original source.